otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

-To begin an offline conversation, a Prekey message is published to an untrusted server and this action is seen as the start of a non-interactive DAKE.
-The Prekey message is retrieved by the party attempting to send a message to the publisher.
-A reply, called the Non-Interactive-Auth message, is created with the prekey and sent.
-This completes the DAKE.
+To begin an offline conversation, a Prekey message is published to an untrusted server.
+This action is considered	 to be the start of the non-interactive DAKE.
+A Prekey message is retrieved by the party attempting to send a message to the Prekey's publisher.
+This participan, then, replies with a Non-Interactive-Auth message (created with the prekey).
+This action is considered to complete the non-interactive DAKE.

 ### Non-interactive Deniable Authenticated Key Exchange (DAKE)

-The non-interactive DAKE is a way to mutually agree upon shared cryptographic keys while providing some participation deniability.
+The non-interactive DAKE is a method by which two parties mutually agree upon shared cryptographic keys while providing partial participation deniability.
 Unlike the interactive DAKE, the non-interactive DAKE does not provide online deniability for the party that completes the DAKE by sending a Non-Interactive-Auth message.
 Client implementations are expected to understand this deniability risk when allowing users to complete a non-interactive DAKE.
 They are also expected to decide how to convey this security loss to the user.

-This protocol is derived from the XZDH protocol [\[1\]](#references), which uses a ring signature non-interactive zero-knowledge proof of knowledge (RING-SIG) for authentication (RSig).
+This protocol is derived from the XZDH protocol [\[1\]](#references), which uses a ring signature non-interactive zero-knowledge proof of knowledge (RING-SIG) for authentication (`RSig`).

 Alice's long-term Ed448 key pair is `(ska, Pka)` and Bob's long-term Ed448 key pair is `(skb, Pkb)`.
 Both key pairs are generated as stated on the